Lifting & Rigging Shackles

 Bolt Type Pins are the ideal choice for permanent or long-term applications.
 It also performs well if there's a risk of a load sliding on the pin, causing it to rotate.

 Our wide range of shackles includes both domestic and import options, all of which meet federal specifications.
-They are all embossed with working load limit information for easy and fast identification.
+They are each embossed with working load limit information for easy and fast identification.

 Crosby

 As a leader in the industry, Crosby® takes no shortcuts when it comes to manufacturing a wide variety of high quality products to fit your needs.
-They offer benefits such as the highest design factor in the industry: 6:1, to ensure strength and ductility properties are met.
+They offer benefits such as the highest design factor in the industry (6:1) on many shackles.
+Their commitment to exceeding performance requirements ensure strength and ductility properties are met.

 Crosby® shackles are each load- and fatigue-rated, and use pins and bows that are quenched and tempered to enhance performance in cold temps and other adverse conditions.